getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 As such, we are not currently looking to our get our own `shim` signed by Microsoft.
 However, thanks to our supporters on [OpenCollective](https://opencollective.com/getsolus), it is indeed within our budget to obtain an EV certificate in the future which would unblock the additional requirements.

-## Useful Links for Additional Reading
+## Useful links for additional reading

 - https://learn.microsoft.com/windows-hardware/drivers/dashboard/file-signing-reqs
 - https://github.com/rhboot/shim-review/